 The Group issues warranties on certain products and undertakes to repair or replace items that fail to perform satisfactorily.
-A provision of CHF 2.0 million (2014: CHF 4.9 million) has been recognized at the year-end for expected warranty claims based on past experience of the level of repairs and returns.
+A provision has been recognized at the year-end for expected warranty claims based on past experience of the level of repairs and returns.